 |Religion & Belief|

-Color, language, political, religious or philosophical beliefs, economic, education or social situation, pregnancy, parentage, parental responsibility, family or marital condition, civil status, residence, health status, genetic predispositions, affiliation with a particular group or for any other reason.Other fields:
+Colour, language, citizenship, political, religious or philosophical beliefs, economic, education or social situation, gender identity, sexual orientation, sex characteristics, living with HIV/AIDS, pregnancy, parentage belonging, parental responsibility, family or marital condition, civil status, residence, health status, genetic predispositions, appearance, affiliation with a particular group or any other ground.Other fields:

-The fields for which the Law 10221/2010 offers protection are: - Education - Employment - Goods and Services Housing, Social Protection & Healthcare are included in the area of Goods and Services according to this Law.
+The fields for which the Law 10221/2010 as amended by law 124/2020 offers protection are: Education, Employment, Goods and Services (including Housing, Social Protection & Healthcare).